 For career-minded students, few fields offer better job prospects than science, technology, engineering and math, known collectively as STEM.

-“The STEM fields, in general, are a strong area to be in for good outcomes,” says Wendy Winter-Searcy, associate director of career center advising and professional development at Colorado School of Mines.
+“The STEM fields continue to be in high demand, leading to strong, positive outcomes,” says Wendy Winter-Searcy, director of the career center at Colorado School of Mines.

 STEM disciplines span many academic departments.
 For students, this means a wide range of available majors.
 Listed below are a few examples of STEM programs available at many colleges.